andylin1212/NBA-guessing-game/README.md

     ```
 3. Create a .env file in the server folder

-4. Compile the client-side code and start Metro Bundler
+4. Compile the client-side code
    ```
-   npm start
+   npm run client-dev
    ```
-5. Scan the QR code from Metro Bundler in Terminal
-6. Start the server
+5. Start the server
    ```
    npm run server-dev
    ```
+6. Sign up, log in and guess away